Jan Bart: Career

-In the early 1950s, while appearing in Miami Beach, he was asked to sing at the very first organized Israel Bond meeting.
+In the early 1950s, while appearing in Miami Beach, he was asked to sing at the first organized Israel Bond meeting.
 As gifted as he was a singer, he was an even better fundraiser, melding stories with his songs.
 His humor portrayed the new experiences of Jewish émigrés and stories from the mamaloshen.
-As Israel bond rallies developed into the organized, pre-sold events they are today, he always doubled and tripled the expected return.
+As Israel bond rallies developed into more organized, pre-sold events, he always doubled and tripled the expected return.
 By his death at age 52 in 1971, he had raised more money for Israel Bonds than any other entertainer, having appeared at more than 2,200 performances over 20 years.

 Throughout his life he continued to use his cantorial skills, conducting High Holiday services at the Riverside Plaza Hotel each fall and returning to the "Borscht Belt" (the Catskill Mountains of New York), where he, like many Jewish entertainers, had gotten his start, to conduct Passover services at Green's, Brown's, Young's Gap, and the Windsor hotels.

-Through the 1950s and 60s he made several recording albums, including Yinglish, old Yiddish melodies sung in English, and Fiddler on the Roof in Yiddish (see discography), for which he wrote the Yiddish lyrics.
+Through the 1950s and 60s he made several recording albums, including Yinglish, old Yiddish melodies sung in English, and Fiddler on the Roof in Yiddish, for which he wrote the Yiddish lyrics.
 He published his biography with Barney Rubin, I Lost a Thousand Pounds (Oceanic Publications).

 He was a popular entertainer at weddings and bar mitzvahs.
 He wrote individual anniversary songs for each occasion and sang "When did she get to be a beauty?" for every wedding and "When did he grow to be so tall?" for every bar mitzvah.